AIE-Lafayette/Floppy-Tutorial/README.md

 ## Creating a Pipe

 Now we need an obstacle.
 For this we can create a simple pipe.
-Right-click and empty area in the Hierarchy window and select 3D Object -> Cylinder.
+Right-click and empty area in the Hierarchy window and select 3D Object &rarr; Cylinder.
 Name is "Pipe".
 Change its position to (10, -10, 0).
 If we run now, not much has changed.
 We can see the Pipe, but it doesn't do anything.
 We'll have to add some components.

 Something to consider is that the Bird actually doesn't need to move forward at all.
 We can save ourselves the trouble of moving the camera by simply moving the pipes instead!